Netcracker/KubeMarine/documentation/Installation.md

 #### Validation by JSON Schemas

-When configuring of the inventory, you can use your favorite IDE supporting YAML validation by JSON schema.
+When configuring the inventory, you can use your favorite IDE supporting YAML validation by JSON schema.
 JSON schema for inventory file can be used by [URL](../kubemarine/resources/schemas/cluster.json?raw=1).
 Do not try to copy the schema content.

-Please make sure to use raw URL (at raw.githubusercontent.com) without any query parameters.
+Make sure to use a raw URL (at raw.githubusercontent.com) without any query parameters.
-The JSON schema is naturally versioned by KubeMarine version, i. e. by GitHub tag or branch that you are currently checking.
+The JSON schema is naturally versioned by a KubeMarine version, specifically, by GitHub tag or branch that you are currently checking.

-Note that the inventory file is validated againsts the same schema at runtime.
+Note that the inventory file is validated against the same schema at runtime.

-Known IDEs that support validation:
+The known IDEs that support validation are:
 * [PyCharm](https://www.jetbrains.com/help/pycharm/json.html#ws_json_schema_add_custom) or other IntelliJ based IDEs.
 * Red Hat's extension for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).